-- COVID-19 vaccinations are the best preventative measure to avoid unnecessary illness and absenteeism.
+- COVID-19 vaccinations are the best preventative measure to avoid unnecessary or severe illness.

-- Persons who are exhibiting symptoms of COVID-19 should contact University Health at (208) 282-2330 or their health care provider and self-report.
+- Individuals exhibiting symptoms of COVID-19 should contact University Health at (208) 282-2330 or their health care provider and complete the self-report form.

 Information about absences due to COVID-19

 - Students, faculty, and staff are asked NOT to come to campus when ill.
-This is true for minor symptoms such as “allergies” or conditions that might otherwise be attributed to environmental conditions like wildfire smoke.
 If symptoms of COVID-19 are present, individuals should be tested and quarantine until results are back.

-- Students should be encouraged to notify faculty of illness and expected duration of absenteeism.
-Comment end Employees should report illness to their supervisor, and supervisors should advise employees to report any COVID-like symptoms to the self-report form.
+- Students should notify faculty of illness and their expected duration of absenteeism.
+University employees should report illness to their supervisor, and supervisors should advise employees to report any COVID-like symptoms to the self-report form.

 Information about vaccinations and where you can get them.

 All students, faculty, staff must be screened when returning to campus in January 2021.

 Idaho State is a mask friendly university.
 All individuals are encouraged to make personal decisions about wearing a face covering.